okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/index.md

 #### Help Support number

-**What Changed:** In Okta Identity Engine, if the user is unable to use an authenticator, rather than providing a Help Support number, the Authenticator list page appears that enables the user to select another way to authenticate.
+**What Changed:** In Okta Identity Engine, if the user is unable to use an Authenticator, the Help Support number is no longer provided.
+The only support available is the Authenticator list page that provides alternative ways for the user to authenticate.

 ***